J MATERIAL ACCOUNTING POLICIES

 (MI) Impairment of financial assets

-The Company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortized cost and FVOCI debt instruments.
-The impairment methodology applied depends on whether there has been a significant increase in credit risk.
+The Company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortised cost.

-For trade receivables and contract assets, the Company applies the simplified approach permitted by Ind AS 109 Financial Instruments, which requires expected lifetime losses to be recognized from initial recognition of the receivables.
+For trade receivables and contract assets, the Company applies the simplified approach permitted by Ind AS 109 Financial Instruments, which requires expected lifetime losses to be recognised from initial recognition of the receivables.

 (IV) Derecognition of financial assets